create3000/x_ite/docs/_posts/what's-new.md

 * Bug fixed in [HAnimMotion](/x_ite/components/hanim/hanimmotion/) node with XYZ rotation handling.
 * Bug fixed when [ParticleSystem](/x_ite/components/particlesystems/particlesystem/) *texCoord* is used.
 * Bug fixed when points are rendered on a transparent [Background](/x_ite/components/environmentaleffects/background/).
 * Fixed fatal bug in Depth shader when [ClipPlane](/x_ite/components/rendering/clipplane/) nodes are used.
-This affects shadows and pointing device operations.
+This affects shadows and collision detection.

 ## X_ITE v12.0 Series